Control staff turnover

 • a drop in staff morale, particularly if the leaver was popular and good at their job

-• damage to the business reputation that can negatively impact your effectiveness to attract future staff
+• damage to the business reputation that can negatively impact your effectiveness in attracting future staff

-Rising employee turnover often develops into a 'vicious circle' as low morale causes more workers to leave, which in turn reduces the morale of those who remain, and so on.
+Rising employee turnover often develops into a vicious cycle as low morale causes more workers to leave, which in turn reduces the morale of those who remain, and so on.
 Taking practical steps to reduce staff turnover will help your business avoid the costs associated with high employee turnover.